repolicy/csp-guru/README-WEBSITE.md

 # csp.guru website

-This site provides and visualises the CSP.guru dataset of concentrated solar power plants.
+This site provides and visualises the CSP.guru dataset of concentrating solar power plants.

 ## Installation